saphaniox/sap-technologies-uganda.ug/QUICK_START_SEO.md

 ## 🔍 How to Check if You're on Google

 1. Wait 24-48 hours after submitting
-2. Search on Google: `site:sap-technologies.ug`
+2. Search on Google: `site:www.sap-technologies.com`
 3. You should see your pages listed

 ## 📊 Monitor Your Progress